RueNetwork/RueClient/docs/install.md

 # Installing Calypso

-You can install Calypso directly on your machine by following the next steps, or use a [portable development environment](install.md#using-a-portable-development-environment):
+You can install Calypso directly on your machine by following the next steps

 ## Quick Summary of Steps